sbweber/npc-game/README.md

 # npc-game
-Final Fantasy-style Role-Playing Game about the unimportant non-player characters inhabiting the world in a traditional example of such a game.
+Final Fantasy-style Role-Playing Game about the non-heroic non-player characters inhabiting the world in a traditional example of such a game.
 Multiplatform via Simple Directmedia Layer (SDL2) C++ Library.

 No build tool currently included, please use your own.
-Sorry.
-Will add one later.

 Code by Samuel Weber (siflux, sbweber).